sip03ds/viofunction/README.md

 ```

 For the *users* dynamic administrative unit, the dynamic rule will contain every user supported by each IT Department.
-For Company A, the rule can be :
+For Company A, the rule can be:

 ```